5622 Central Avenue , St. Petersburg, Florida 33707 7275711333 contact@www.jlgtampabay.com

 Jackknifing

 When the cargo suddenly moves, the trailer might skid sideways while the cab continues moving forward.
-This creates an angle between the two components, a scenario known as jackknifing.
+This creates an angle between the two components, a type of truck accident scenario known as jackknifing.
 Jackknifing can result in the truck becoming uncontrollable, often leading to collisions with other vehicles or obstacles.

 Collisions with Other Vehicles or Objects